 Filing Prior Year Tax Returns

+If you missed filing a return in a previous year, you'll want to make an effort to file as soon as you can, even when several years have passed.
 For most individuals, filing an annual tax return is a requirement.
-If a taxpayer misses their filing date or is unable to pay the taxes they owe at the time, which they are due, they should still file and/or pay, even if they are several years late.
+If a taxpayer misses their filing date or is unable to pay the taxes they owe at the time they are due, they should still file and/or pay, even if they are several years late.

-Taxpayers can file a tax return as far back as needed, but refunds can only be claimed within three years of when the original return was due.
+Taxpayers can file a tax return as far back as needed, but refunds can only be claimed within three years of the original due date.
 The same is true for amended tax returns.
-Consequently, if you delay filing your taxes too long, you may not be entitled to credits or refunds.
+Consequently, if you delay filing your taxes for too long, you may not be entitled to credits or refunds.
+For example, a return due April 15, 2023, must be filed by April 15, 2026, to claim a refund.

 Filing Older Tax Returns

 Taxpayers file prior year returns in much the same way that they file timely tax returns.
 Sometimes, however, gathering the necessary information can be difficult.
-You can request a tax transcript from the IRS to get prior year tax return information, and you can contact former employers to ask for prior wage information.
+You can request a Wage and Income Transcript from the IRS to get prior year tax return information, and you can contact former employers to ask for prior wage information.
 Generally, employers keep such records for at least three years after the wages were earned, but occasionally some employers maintain records longer.

-Filing instructions and forms from the year which the tax return was due must be used.
-You cannot use forms from the current tax year to file.
+Filing instructions and forms for the specific tax year.
+You cannot use current-year forms to file prior-year returns.
 Using the wrong instructions or form may result in the IRS rejecting your return, forcing you to have to file your taxes all over again.
 For this reason, it is often worthwhile to have a professional assist with your prior year tax return.

 Once the IRS receives your return, (and if you owe back taxes) they will typically follow up with a notice that tells the taxpayer how much they are required to pay in interest and penalties for not filing timely.